San Miguel de Allende Girls' Trip: Art Walks, Rooftop Cocktails, Spa Days

 The Best Day Trips

-• Atotonilco Sanctuary - the UNESCO-listed church 10 km away with extraordinary frescoes (the Sistine Chapel of the Americas)
+- Atotonilco Sanctuary - the UNESCO-listed church 10 km away with extraordinary frescoes, often called the Sistine Chapel of the Americas.

-• Pozos - the abandoned mining ghost town turned arts colony, 30 minutes away
+- Pozos - abandoned mining ghost town turned arts colony, 30 minutes away.

-• Dolores Hidalgo - the birthplace of Mexican independence, talavera pottery shopping, ice cream made with weird flavors (corn, cheese, avocado, tequila)
+- Dolores Hidalgo - the birthplace of Mexican independence, talavera pottery shopping, ice cream in weird flavors (corn, cheese, avocado, tequila).
+Absolutely get the corn one.

 The Pace

 San Miguel is the antidote to Tulum.
-There is no beach club until 4 p.m., no cenote tour, no party that goes til sunrise.
+No beach club until 4 pm, no cenote tour, no party til sunrise.
 The pace is breakfast at 9, walking at 10, lunch at 2, siesta at 4, cocktails at 7, dinner at 9.
 Lean in.
 The whole point of this trip is to slow your nervous system down.

-If you and your favorite people need a few days that feel like the slow part of vacation - the part where conversations get real, sleep happens deeply, and you actually look around - San Miguel de Allende is the trip.
+If you and your people need a few days that feel like the slow part of vacation - the part where conversations get real, sleep happens deeply, and you actually look around - San Miguel is the trip.
+Salud, hermanas.

 Recommended Products